Ayckinn/OpenClassrooms/README.md

-# OpenClassrooms
-OC training and projects
+# OpenClassrooms training and projects